Documentation Index

 tuning process with the Auto models.
 Every model in the library has an

-which can perform automatic hyperparameter selection on default or
+automatic hyperparameter selection on default or user-defined search

 The Auto models can be used with two backends: Ray’s Tune library